-D. Employees can sign up HCC Alerts for emergency alerts sent via cell phone text message.
+D. Employees can sign up HC Alerts for emergency alerts sent via cell phone text message.

 - Affected employees will have the following options for the duration of the closure:

-C. The following options will be made available to the affected employees who have been released and are not required to work for the balance of the closure:
+B. The following options will be made available to the affected employees who are not required to work for the balance of the total suspended operations:

 - All other employees:

 A. Vacation leave, personal holiday; or

 B. previously earned compensatory time or leave without pay

 - Temporary Employees - When prior notice has not been given, individuals released until further notice after reporting to work will be compensated for hours worked on the first day of the closure.